Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 Abstract

-In terms of overall incidence rates, the most common complication in 2021 was PCP (45.9%), followed by candidiasis (16.4%) and cytomegalovirus infection (11.9%), as observed in the previous few years.
-The incidence of the other complications varied slightly as follows: non-Hodgkin’s lymphoma (5.7%), active tuberculosis (4.5%), Kaposi’s sarcoma (3.4%), HIV encephalopathy (0.8%), and progressive multifocal leukoencephalopathy (0.8%).
-Although the overall mortality rate in 2010 was 10.2%, it fell to record lows of 3.6% in 2017 and 3.7% in 2018.
-The mortality rates in 2019, 2020, and 2021 were 4.8%, 9.2%, and 4.5%, respectively.
-The cumulative disease-specific mortality rates for malignancies and central nervous system diseases remained high.
+In terms of overall incidence rates, the most common complication in 2022 was PCP (38.2%), followed by candidiasis (16.5%) and cytomegalovirus infection (11.9%), as seen in the previous few years.
+The subsequent order of other complications slightly varied as follows: Kaposi’s sarcoma (6.6%), non-Hodgkin's lymphoma (6.1%), nontuberculous mycobacteriosis (4.1%), HIV encephalopathy (3.8%), active tuberculosis (3.0%), primary brain lymphoma (2.5%), and progressive multifocal leukoencephalopathy (2.3%).
+Although the overall mortality rate was 10.2% in 2010, it fell to record lows of 3.6% in 2017 and 3.7% in 2018.
+The mortality rates were 4.8% in 2019, 9.2% in 2020, 4.5% in 2021, and 5.6% in 2022.
+The cumulative disease-specific mortality rates remained high for malignancies and central nervous system diseases.

-The time from diagnosis of opportunistic complications to initiation of anti-retroviral therapy (ART) tended to decrease each year from 2010 to 2013 for all major infections except for tuberculosis.
-However, since 2014, the proportion of patients who start ART 15 days or more after the diagnosis of opportunistic infections has been increasing.
-When the association between the time to ART initiation and outcomes was analyzed, the overall mortality rate was significantly higher among patients who started ART within 14 days of being diagnosed with opportunistic complications than those who started ART 15 days or more of being diagnosed with opportunistic complications.
-A similar trend was observed for PCP and cytomegalovirus infection.
+The time from the diagnosis of opportunistic complications to the introduction of anti-retroviral therapy (ART) tended to decrease each year from 2010 to around 2013 for major infections, except for tuberculosis.
+However, since 2014, the proportion of patients who start ART at 15 days or more after the diagnosis of opportunistic infections has been increasing.

 A.Objective